openhab/openhab-addons/addons/binding/org.openhab.binding.chromecast/README.md

 ## Thing Configuration

 Chromecast devices can also be manually added.
 The only configuration parameter is the `ipAddress`.
 For an audio group also the port is necessary.
-The autodiscover process finds the port automatically.
-With manual thing configuration the port must be determined manually.
+The autodiscovery process finds the port automatically.
+With manual thing configuration the parameter `port` must be determined manually.

 Example for audio group: